 Image below by Jonn Salovaara

-In planning a project to explore and honor DMAC, Jonn Salovaara started with a series of photos and by thinking of their sidewalk cracks in terms of “What might grow, given a little space?”
+In planning a project to explore and honor his experience at DMAC 2009, Jonn Salovaara started with a series of photos and by thinking of their sidewalk cracks in terms of “What might grow, given a little space?”
 This question derived from Cindy Selfe’s warning about the restriction of our effectiveness as teachers if we “limit the bandwidth of composing modalities in our classrooms and assignments” (“The Breath of Air” p.
 618).
 Salovaara wanted to focus on the effectiveness that actually does develop when we attempt to widen that bandwidth, even a little bit.

 After the discussion with CWIC-DMAC colleagues, and in interacting with words suggested by the images, this all switched.
 His work became a more introspective re-discovery of what had actually occurred for his own multi-modal composing and teaching since DMAC.